Our GalXCTM Technology Platform: Enhancing the Utility of DsiRNA-EX Molecules

 Future Directions for the GalXC Technology Platform

-Our GalXC compounds incorporate our unique, proprietary tetraloop technology and are broadly applicable across multiple therapeutic areas, including rare diseases, chronic liver diseases, cardiovascular disease, and viral infectious diseases.
+Our GalXC compounds incorporate our unique, proprietary tetraloop technology and are broadly applicable across multiple therapeutic areas, including rare diseases, viral infectious diseases, chronic liver diseases, and cardiovascular disease.
 These compounds may be used to develop additional therapeutic agents targeting other cell types in the future.

 Optimization of our GalXC Molecules